JPND SYMPOSIUM 2019

 JPND Chair, Professor Philippe Amouyel welcomed the 150 participants that showed up on the first day to the symposium, with an opening speech and an introduction to JPND.
 Professor Thomas Gasser, Chair of the JPND Scientific Advisory Board (SAB) gave an overview of JPND’s project achievements, as well as how JPND contributed to ND research in the past 11 years.
 Following this, SAB member and keynote speaker Professor Myrra Vernooij-Dassen spoke about the influence of social health research on dementia.

-Over the two days, a total of 44 projects were represented by their project coordinators and consortia partners.
+A total of 44 projects were represented by their project coordinators and consortia partners.
 Participants were also treated to 45 project pitches held within the 11 scientific sessions that are grouped into topics, ranging from Biomarkers to Genomics and Epigenetics, Protein Misfolding to Healthcare, Prevention and Treatment.
-These sessions were complemented by four different thematic workshops each day offering participants enriching sessions on Patient and Public Involvement in Research, Industry, Knowledge Dissemination and Data Sharing.